See all chapters of A Guide to Solvency II.

 - Net deferred tax assets (after deducting the associated deferred tax liability).

-- Any minority interest in a subsidiary that is a (re)insurer, third-country (re)insurer, insurance holding company or mixed financial holding company exceeding the contribution of that subsidiary to the group SCR.
+- Any minority interest in a subsidiary that is a (re)insurer, third country (re)insurer, insurance holding company or mixed financial holding company exceeding the contribution of that subsidiary to the group SCR.

 - Any minority interest in a subsidiary ancillary services undertaking.

-Paragraph 5B.1 of SS9/15 provides clarity on how firms may demonstrate that subordinated liabilities and preference shares are available to absorb losses anywhere in the UK Solvency II group.
+PRA SS9/15 provides clarity on how firms may demonstrate that subordinated liabilities and preference shares are available to absorb losses anywhere in the UK Solvency II group.
 For example by demonstrating that:

 - Each (re)insurer (including any (re)insurer acquired after the relevant instruments were issued) in the Solvency II group has the right to claim against the issuing entity if that (re)insurer is wound up and there is a shortfall for its policyholders and beneficiaries.
 Furthermore, the right of the group (re)insurers to claim on the issuing entity does not significantly increase group risks, including the level of complexity when winding up and contagion risk for issuing entities that are (re)insurers.